EARLY HISTORY

 "A short line of railway runs hence [from Sutton] by California [i.e. Belmont], across Banstead Dozens, a range of hills commanding some very pretty and extensive scenery, at the foot of which is the station of Banstead.
 It extends to Epsom Downs, in the immediate neighbourhood of the Race Course."

 In order to accomodate the huge amount of race traffic on Derby Days, the line was double track right from the beginning of the first planning stages, with its starting point being the railway line and station at Sutton.
+Epsom Downs station was originally a large and complex affair, as can be glimpsed from this picture taken on Derby Day in 1907.
+On the extreme left, the Royal Train can be seen, and the number of signals and engine release roads (with earth mounds acting as bufferstops) is quite impressive.

 (Lens of Sutton)

 Sutton station had been opened by the LB&SCR in 1847 as part of the Epsom extension of the London Bridge to West Croydon line (opened in 1839) and was, in 1865, a simple through station with two platforms.
 Construction of the Epsom Downs branch turned Sutton into a junction, with its double track turning South immediately.
-Thus, while the Epsom line platforms (1 & 2) at Sutton were straight, the branch platforms (3 & 4) were (and still are) sharply curved.
-The entrance to the station buildings, which were mainly located in the fork of the two lines, was at street level, with passengers having to descend stairs to get to the platforms below.

-A local interest group obtained an act in 1892 for the proposed "Epsom Downs Extension Railway" (the line would have run off the Epsom Downs branch near Banstead to climb southwards to Tadworth), but these plans were immediately faced with huge problems due to insufficient capital and an obvious lack of interest on the side of the LB&SCR (Kirkby, 1983).
+In 1891 proposals were put forward in connection with the question as to how Tadworth (a fast growing and popular high-class residential area since the 1880s) should be connected to the railway system.
+A local interest group obtained an act in 1892 for the proposed "Epsom Downs Extension Railway" (the line would have run off the Epsom Downs branch near Banstead to climb southwards to Tadworth), but these plans were immediately faced with huge problems due to insufficient capital and a distinct lack of interest shown by the LB&SCR (Kirkby, 1983).

+The Chipstead Valley Railway (an act for which was obtained in 1893) planned a railway from a junction wiht the LB&SCR mainline at Purley and intended to connect with the proposed Epsom Downs Extension Railway, thus creating a through line between Purley and Sutton.
 Eventually, the line was built from Purley to Kingswood in 1897 by the South Eastern Railway, and finally completed to Tadworth and Tattenham Corner in 1901 (Kirkby, 1983).
 The Epsom Downs Extension Railway never materialized, but oddly enough, Surrey County Council was required to pronounce itself in 1997 on suggestions that a rail link should be built between Tattenham Corner and Epsom Downs stations to create a loop line and shorten journey times.
 These plans, however, were dismissed on the grounds that construction costs would have been prohibitive in such a densely populated area.

 Epsom Downs station became a part of Britain's social history when militant suffragette Mary Richardson was beaten and subsequently chased to the station by an angry crowdon 4th June 1913.